Yogi Ramsuratkumar

 I was back in my body, just instantly, and I had my eyes open.

 He said, 'Oh-ho, so that's your number.'
-He wrote it down on a
+He wrote it down on

-get the meaning out of him.
+to get the meaning out of him.
 I said, 'Swami, what is this number?

 Is this my room number in heaven?'
 He just cracked up all over